github/opensource.guide/introduction/getting-your-project-on-github/index.md

 icon: device-desktop
 survey_tag: 'project-bootstrapping-1'

 summary: Publishing source code doesn’t have to be a pain.
-This guide will walk you through our Mac & Windows applications and how to start sharing your projects with the world (or maybe with no one at all).
+This guide will walk you through how to start sharing your projects with the world.

 redirect_from:
   - /overviews/desktop/index.html